HP sees low-power servers making inroads in niche data centers

-SAN JOSE California Hewlett-Packard Co's vice president of server engineering expects new lower-power servers made with technology from ARM Holdings to make inroads in niche data centers over the next year in a market dominated by Intel Corp.
+SAN JOSE, California Oct 1 Hewlett-Packard Co's vice president of server engineering expects new lower-power servers made with technology from ARM Holdings to make inroads in niche data centers over the next year in a market dominated by Intel Corp.

 "Penetration is very low right now because we're starting from zero.
 But the take-up is pretty encouraging," Tom Bradicich said.